soul4rent/GameAndEbookDealsBot/README.md

 This project is under the APACHE 2.0 license, found here: https://www.apache.org/licenses/LICENSE-2.0 However, ensure that your code is applicable under the licneses for discord.py and PRAW.
 I do not maintain those libraries, and thus, I do not know if/when their licenses will change.

+# Authors

+All code not using 3rd party libraries was authored by Kyle Wadsworth